WolvenKit/WolvenKit/README.md

    1. https://visualstudio.microsoft.com/downloads/

 3. **Required files**
-   1. All the required files are either nuget packages, which will automatically be downloaded once Build is pressed, or readily included in the package in the [Libs directory](/Libs/).
+   1. All the required files are either NuGet packages, which will automatically be downloaded on pressing `Build`, or readily included in the package in the [Libs directory](/Libs/).
    1. If, for some reason, the LFS quota is depleted, the renderer prerequisite libs can be acquired here: https://outwa.it/lib.zip

 4. **Build and Run**